 Cash flow statement

-What is a cash flow statement?
+Onto the last of the three most common financial statements: the cash flow statement.
+So, what is a cash flow statement?
 In short, the cash flow statement measures money flowing into and out of your business during a period.
 You can use the cash flow statement to see how much cash you have on hand.
 Update the cash flow statement daily, weekly, or monthly.

 Parts of the cash flow statement

-Applying statements to your small business
+Applying financial statements to your business

 You can make smart decisions by looking at your financial statements.
 For example, you can use statements to check that you price products or services effectively.